strelda/openpeon-new_kids_turbo/README.md

 ## License

 This sound pack is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International (CC-BY-NC-4.0)** license.
 The original audio snippets belong to the creators of the movie *New Kids Turbo*.

+Special thanks to TM, from whose site I obtained the audio.